Skip to main content Skip to complementary content

 The Settings: <Task-Name> dialog opens.
 The available settings are described below.

-In this tab, you can set the replication mode and determine how changes will be applied to the target.
+In this tab, you can change the replication mode, the staging settings (when available), and the mode for applying changes to the target.

 Replication mode